2014 NBA playoffs: (4) Chicago Bulls vs. (5) Washington Wizards

 The Bulls tried to make it through the playoffs for a third straight year without their main superstar, Derrick Rose, who suffered an early season-ending injury.
 Meanwhile, the Wizards made the playoffs for only the first time since 2008.
 As such, the series was expected to be evenly matched, although most analysts predicted a Bulls series victory.
 In Game 1, the Bulls led by as much as 13 in the third quarter before the Wizards soon started their comeback.
 Led by Nenê's 24 points, the Wizards used a big fourth quarter to rally back for a 102–93 win and to steal home-court advantage away from the Bulls.
 In Game 2, the Wizards again rallied back from 10 down in regulation to force overtime before hanging on for a 101–99 win to go up 2–0 in the series.

 The Bulls prevented a commanding 3–0 lead by the Wizards in Game 3 with a 100–97 victory.
-The Bulls were led by Mike Dunleavy who scored 35 points including 8 three-pointers.
+The Bulls were led by Mike Dunleavy Jr. who scored 35 points including 8 three-pointers.
 Meanwhile, the Wizards suffered a big blow in Game 4 when Nenê was suspended after he had an altercation with Bulls' guard Jimmy Butler.
 In Game 4, the Wizards had no problem defeating the Bulls without Nenê, leading from start to finish en route to a 98–89 win to take a commanding 3–1 lead.
 In Game 5, the Wizards closed out their upset of the Bulls, 75–69, in a low-scoring affair as they won the series 4–1 to advance to the second round for the first time since 2005.